The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Month 3: Reporting (14.8× ROI)

-Week 1: Standardize report format across all clients
+Week 1: Standardize report format across all clients.

-Week 2: Build data pull automation (connect ad platforms, analytics, CRM)
+Week 2: Build data pull automation (connect ad platforms, analytics, CRM).

-Week 3: Create AI insight generation (turn data into strategic recommendations)
+Week 3: Create AI insight generation (turn data into strategic recommendations).

-Week 4: Test with 5 clients, refine templates
+Week 4: Test with 5 clients, refine templates.

-Result: Reporting time 2 hours → 30 minutes per report.
-Freed 10.5 hours/month.
+Result: Reporting time dropped from 2 hours to 30 minutes per report, freeing 10.5 hours of founder time every month.

 Cumulative impact after 90 days:

-Time freed: 43.5 hours/month = 522 hours/year
+Time freed: 43.5 hours/month → 522 hours/year

 Annual value: $104,400 (at $200/hour)